abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit.md

 }
 ```

-### Home page authentification
+### Home Page Authentication

-If the authmanagers ```explicit``` is enabled.
-The Web home page insert the new input values ```Login``` and ```Password``` to authenticate this user.
+When the `explicit` authentication manager is enabled, the web home page displays `Login` and `Password` input fields to authenticate users.

 ![auth-provider-explicit](img/auth-provider-explicit.png)

-### LDAP authmanagers :
+### LDAP Authentication Manager

-Read the specific chapter on LDAP [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md)
+Read the specific chapter on LDAP: [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md)

-### Microsoft Active Directory authmanagers :
+### Microsoft Active Directory Authentication Manager

-Microsoft Active Directory is implemented as a LDAP Server, start reading the chapter on LDAP [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md), then read the specific chapter for Microsoft Active Director [Microsoft Active Directory explicit authmanagers](authexplicit-ldap.md)
+Microsoft Active Directory is implemented as an LDAP server.
+Start by reading the chapter on LDAP at [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md), then read the specific chapter for Microsoft Active Directory at [Microsoft Active Directory explicit authmanagers](authexplicit-activedirectory.md).

-Great, you have check how the explicit Authentification configuration works.
+You have successfully reviewed how the explicit authentication configuration works.